-International Normalised Ratio (INR) elevations and/or bleeding events have been reported in some patients taking warfarin (see section 4.5).
+International Normalised Ratio (INR) elevations and/or bleeding events have been reported in some patients' taking warfarin (see 'INTERACTION WITH OTHER MEDICINAL PRODUCTS AND OTHER FORMS OF INTERACTION' section).
 Patients taking warfarin should be monitored regularly for changes in Prothrombin Time (PT) or INR.

-Drugs that cause significant sustained elevation in gastric pH may reduce plasma concentrations of gefitinib and therefore may reduce efficacy (see section 4.5 and 5.2).
+Drugs that cause significant sustained elevation in gastric pH may reduce plasma concentrations of gefitinib and therefore may reduce efficacy (see 'INTERACTION WITH OTHER MEDICINAL PRODUCTS AND OTHER FORMS OF INTERACTION' and 'PHARMACOKINETIC PROPERTIES' sections).

-Patients should be advised to seek medical advice promptly in the event of developing:

-• severe or persistent diarrhoea, nausea, vomiting or anorexia
+Patients should be advised to seek medical advice promptly in the event of developing severe or persistent diarrhoea, nausea, vomiting or anorexia

-These symptoms should be managed as clinically indicated (see section 4.8).
+These symptoms should be managed as clinically indicated (see 'POSSIBLE ADVERSE REACTIONS' section).